Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

     - mp_warhead_15_volcano
     - Neutron Reflector (crafting table)

-(these all have been sent to the official tracker and will be added in the next update)
+(I have sent missile recipe issues to the tracker and they will be fixed in the next update)

 - 3 custom Resource Packs with new textures for swords and tools.